 This article seeks to highlight the widening gap between the use of different punctuation marks as advocated in well-established style manuals and the increasingly idiosyncratic ways in which well-established international journals deploy the marks within references appended to scholarly articles and research papers.
 The format used by a few leading journals for references to papers published in journals is illustrated in the Table.

 Table.
-Comparison of reference formatting by different publishers or journals.
+Comparison of reference formatting by different journals.

 To make it easier to compare the formats, the content, or the bibliographic details, remain the same.
 Although the original capitalization, typographic cueing (bold or italics), and journal titles (abbreviated or in full) have been retained in the examples reproduced in the Table, those details are irrelevant to this essay.